denniepatton/Triton/README.md

 standard deviation, median, median absolute deviation (MAD), short:long ratio, diversity score, and Shannon (information) entropy are calculated directly from the distribution and reported.

-If methylation data is provided, both the region and bp-level frequency of methylation for each type of methylation event are also reported, calculated as the fraction of total potential methylation sites with methylation called by Bismark.

 ### TO RUN AS A SNAKEMAKE

 Ensure the following files are up-to-date for your system and needs (default values for Fred Hutch systems are included)